AstroVPK/kali/README.md

-# Kālī
+# `Kālī`
-`kali` is a software library to model time series data using various stochastic processes such as Continuous-time ARMA (C-ARMA) processes.
-The name of the library is taken from the This library is written in C++ and is exposed to Python using
-`cython` and `cffi` (deprecated).
+`Kālī` is a software library to model time series data using various stochastic processes such as Continuous-time ARMA (C-ARMA) processes.
+The name of the library is taken from the This library is written in C++ and is exposed to Python using `cython` and `cffi` (deprecated).

 Version: 1.0.0